 5) Speed Up Tests

-For projects heavy on tests, keep transforms minimal and prefer ts-node
+For projects heavy on tests, keep transforms minimal and prefer ts-node or precompiled JS for test runners depending on your stack.

 Editor Responsiveness